Skip to main content

 When ready, click the 'Begin!' button to start the process.

-For all your choices, your new topic or article - whether imported from the library or created by you - will be set to 'Draft' visibility.
+For all your choices, your new topic - whether imported from the library or created by you - will be set to 'Draft' visibility.
 Once you have reviewed or finished creating the topic or article, you can move it to 'Active' visibility, as you start your enrolments.

 • (Optional) Enrol a topic creator?
 Optionally, assign a creator (see below for more info).
 To do so, start typing the person's name which will populate a drop-down menu with matching search results.
-You can then select the person from that dropdown to make them the creator of the topic or article.
+You can then select the person from that dropdown to make them the creator of the topic.
 You can also select an option to send the creator an email to inform them that they are now the creator of this new blank topic or article.

 Tips on assigning a creator

-Your topic or article needs a creator - a person authorised to add content.
+Your topic needs a creator - a person authorised to add content.
 If you didn't assign a creator when initially setting up the topic or article, there are several ways to assign a creator later (or at any point in the future).

-• Go to the Access tab within your new topic or article and click 'Edit creators'.
+• Go to the Access tab within your new topic and click 'Edit creators'.
 You can start typing the name of the person you wish to assign and select them from the drop-down menu.

 Did this answer your question?